nnngrach/strava_auto_auth/README.md

 ### Fetching session cookies

-After that send to it GET request with your Strava login and password.
+Send to working container GET request with your Strava login and password.
 Like this:

 `GET http://68.183.65.138:5050/StravaAuth/MyLogin/MyPassword`

 This script can work up to 1 minute.
 After that you'll get a response message with JSON with all cookies data.
 Save them to persistent storage.
-And use this for loading tiles.
-And when the current session expires and these cookies are no longer valid just request them again.
+And use this for loading tiles later.
+And when the current session expires and these cookies are no longer valid just request new cookies again.

 ### Loading tiles with cookies

 To load Strava Heatmap tile you have two ways.
-At first you can add this JSON at cookie to your GET request for Strava Heatmap tile.
+At first you can add whole received JSON at cookie to your GET request for Strava Heatmap tile.
 Here is the URL template for this request:

 `GET https://heatmap-external-{abc}.strava.com/tiles-auth/all/hot/{z}/{x}/{y}.png?px=256`

 ### Loading tiles with HTTP parameters

 In another way you can parse JSON and fetch some values from it.
-Add fetched values as parameters of your URL request.
+And add fetched values as parameters of your URL request.
 You need to extract next values: CloudFront-Signature, CloudFront-Key-Pair-Id, CloudFront-Policy.
 Here is the URL template for this request:

 `GET https://heatmap-external-{abc}.strava.com/tiles-auth/all/hot/{z}/{x}/{y}.png?px=256&Signature={CloudFront-Signature}&Key-Pair-Id={CloudFront-Key-Pair-Id}&Policy={CloudFront-Policy}`